 D: Less than significant impact.
-The proposed division of the parcel would not create any issues related to odors.
-The eventual construction activities for residential development of the resultant parcels would create some odors typical of construction, such as exhaust from vehicles.
+The proposed development of the parcel would not create any issues related to odors.
+The construction activities for residential development would create some odors typical of construction, such as exhaust from vehicles.
 However, these would be temporary and would have no long-term effect.
 Impacts would be less than significant.